Read time 5 minutes

 When you have checked all the hardware resources related to the graphic card and found that everything is okay, you need to check for the video file’s faults.
 Sometimes, corruption affects the specific video file, but the user thinks the graphic card was corrupt.

-After using all these troubleshooting methods, you do not need to investigate other ways but use the Kernel Video Repair tool and recover the video completely.
+After using all these troubleshooting methods, you do not need to investigate other ways but use the Kernel Video Repair software and recover the video completely.
 The tool will access the video from its location and remove the corruption from it; then, you can save the video with its original format size, aspect ratio, audio quality, format, etc.